Apple pie: Netherlands

 Recipes for Dutch apple pie go back to the Middle Ages.
 An early Dutch language cookbook from 1514, Een notabel boecxken van cokeryen ("A notable little cookery book"), letterpress printed in Brussels by Thomas van der Noot, who may also have been the author, documents a recipe for Appeltaerten (modern Dutch Appeltaarten 'apple pies').
-This early recipe was simple, requiring only a standard pie crust, slices of especially soft apples with their skin and seeds removed, and den selven deeghe daer die taerte af ghemaect es (more of the same dough) on top.
+This early recipe was simple, requiring only shortcrust pastry, slices of especially soft apples with their skin and seeds removed, and den selven deeghe daer die taerte af ghemaect es (more of the same dough) on top.
 It was then baked in a typical Dutch oven.
 Once baked, the top crust (except at the edges) would be cut out from the middle, after which the apple slices were potentially put through a sieve before the pie was stirred with a wooden spoon.
 At this point the book recommends adding several spices to the pie, namely: cardamom, ginger, cinnamon, nutmeg, clove, mace and powdered sugar.
 Finally, after mixing the ingredients into the pie with cream, it is once again put into the oven to dry.

 Traditional Dutch apple pie comes in two varieties, a crumb or streusel-top (appelkruimeltaart) and a lattice-top (appeltaart) style pie.
-In the US, "Dutch apple pie" refers specifically to crumb-top variety.
 Both recipes are distinct in that they typically call for flavourings of cinnamon and lemon juice to be added and differ in texture, not taste.
 Dutch apple pies may include ingredients such as full-cream butter, raisins and almond paste, in addition to ingredients such as apples and sugar, which they have in common with other recipes.
-Both modern types have a standard pie crust on the bottom and around the edges.
+Both modern types have a shortcrust pastry on the bottom and around the edges.
 The apples are usually a crisp and mildly tart variety such as Goudreinet or Elstar.
 It can be eaten warm or cold, sometimes with a dash of whipped cream or vanilla ice cream.